Axel Hotel Barcelona

 The entire team was welcoming and attentive, which is one of the reasons I keep coming back.
 As a member, Axel Hotel Barcelona continues to be my preferred choice whenever I visit.
 Thank you for consistently providing such a wonderful atmosphere and experience.

-Bradley Baker a month ago
+Bradley Baker 3 months ago

 There were some minor problems in our room that I imagine will be taken care of.
 The staff was friendly and helpful.
 The location was perfect.
 It was pretty central.
 We walked everywhere.
 It was nice being in the gay district at a gay friendly hotel.
 We did not visit Parc Guell or Sagrada this trip, but probably would have taken the train.
 That was a longer walk.
 It should be noted that we walk a lot.
 There was a nice menu for room service, a restaurant, a bar, a spa, a pool that we did not take advantage of.
 We did not stay long enough.
 We will have to come back.

-Alex P 3 weeks ago
+Alex P 2 months ago

 The hotel is very well located and the main public areas are clean and in good condition overall.
 I had a superior room which was a great size and comfortable.
 It was cleaned every day.
 All my interactions with staff were professional and friendly.
 Special mention for Alvaro who checked me out and was very charming.
 Close to many gay venues but also connected well to public transport and a good base to explore Barcelona

-Sam_Travels a month ago
+Sam_Travels 3 months ago

 The hotel was clean and well maintained, and the staff were very kind and helpful.
 Overall, the service was good and we had a pleasant stay.